AdamPaternostro/Azure-Databricks-CI-CD-Initial-Token/README.md

         * Click okay then save
     * Go to your Azure Function and paste the AzureFunction.cs code into your function app (you might have to change some of the names)

-4. Upload code to your repo (azuredeploy.json, azuredeploy.parameters.json, CreateGroup.sh)
+4. Upload code to your VSTS repo (azuredeploy.json, azuredeploy.parameters.json, CreateGroup.sh)

 5. Create a release pipeline
-   * Tie to your Git repo
+   * Tie to your VSTS Git repo
       (typically I do a build pipeline and publish artifacts, but we are "cheating" here)
    * Create a Stage (empty job) named CreateDB
-   * Add the deploy ARM template task
-      Get the ARM template for a Databricks workspace (also in this repo) https://github.com/Azure/azure-quickstart-templates/tree/master/101-databricks-workspace
+   * Add the "Azure Resource Group Deployment" task Get the ARM template for a Databricks workspace (also in this repo) https://github.com/Azure/azure-quickstart-templates/tree/master/101-databricks-workspace
-      * Authorize your subscription (you might need to use a service principle under project | service connections )
+      * Authorize your subscription (you might need to use a service principle under project | service connections)
-      * For resource group name enter: DatabricksInitialTokenCluster
+      * For resource group name enter: DatabricksInitialTokenCluster (we do not want to deploy into our DatabricksInitialToken resource group, you could if you really wanted to, this is just keeping them seperate)
       * Select East US for location
-      * Select the template
+      * Select the template file: azuredeploy.json
-      * Select the parameters
+      * Select the parameters file: azuredeploy.parameters.json
-      * Override the template parameter with -workspaceName DatabricksInitialToken
+      * In the "Override template parameters" entier: -workspaceName DatabricksInitialToken
    * Save, Run and check (it should create a Databricks Azure Workspace!)
    * Add a new Stage (empty job) named GetDGetDBTokenAndRunScriptBToken
-      * Add a gate (click the little lightning bold)
+      * Add a gate (click the little lightning bolt)
       * Select your function app
-      * Get your function app URL and code (you get this at the top of your function app)
+      * Get your function app URL and code (you get this at the top of your function app, you need to seperate the URL and the code)
       * Under Advanced select API response
       * For Success Criteria enter: eq(root['status'], 'successful')
+      * You can set your "The delay before evaluation" to 0 minutes
+      * You can set your Evaluation Options "The time between re-evaluation of gates" to 5 minutes
    * Save, Run and check (it should fail since the key vault's secret is set to EMPTY)
    * Open your Databricks workspace "MyClusterName"
-      * Click on user settings
+      * Click on user settings (top right user icon)
       * Generate a new token
    * Open your key vault DatabricksInitialToken
       * Update the secret value of DatabricksInitialToken with the token just generated